Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 There are tablets, and then there’s the iPad.
 Apple may not have been the first to create a tablet computer — that honor remains with Microsoft’s Bill Gates — but Apple has nearly perfected the slate.
 The iPad, a 9.7″ stunner that is faster, sleeker, and easier to use than any other tablet on the market, has improved so drastically in the past six months that it’s unquestioningly the best tablet you can buy today.
+Its features makes it one of the best iPads.

 But if Android and Windows RT makers have their way, the lead Apple has may disappear by this time next year.
 Can this fourth-generation iPad stand the test of time?
+If you’re looking for an older model, consider our iPad air vs the iPad 2 review instead.

 The iPad 4 (it’s simply called the iPad.
 This is the fourth generation of the iPad.
-The third generation iPad has since been removed from Apple’s stockpile of units, though it still sells the iPad 2.
+The third-generation iPad has since been removed from Apple’s stockpile of units, though it still sells the iPad 2.
 For this review we’ll maintain the name iPad) is nearly identical to its March-release brother.
 It has the same 2048×1536 Retina display IPS panel that is now even brighter and provides a higher level of color correctness.
 You can read our full review of the older iPad here; the iPad 4 shares the same external components and design as the previous generation iPad.

 What’s different about the iPad 4 is on the inside.
 The brand new A6X processor, an iteration of the A6 in the iPhone 5, makes the tablet twice as fast as the iPad 3 was in nearly every way.
 Web browsing, graphics processing, and general application use feels like it should on a tablet — instant.
 For the first time on a tablet the limitation on loading web pages rests more on your Wi-Fi connection, not on the iPad.
 That is to say that the iPad will load websites as fast as your Wi-Fi connection can throw at it, within reason.
+Take a look at our Zugu Case review for a military-style case for your iPad.

 In fact, the speed boost goes as deep as typing.
 This is the first iPad that I am comfortable typing on the virtual keyboard because it’s fast enough to track my key presses.
 It’s instantaneous.
 Apps open very quickly.
 With the exception of very large games, most open instantly without load times.
+Because of its responsiveness, it could be one of the best reading tablets.

 Everything else about the tablet remains nearly identical to the previous model.
 The iPad 4 has an improved speaker, and uses the new Lightning connector for charging and transmitting data to/from a computer.
 It features the new iSight 5MP camera, same as the iPad mini, sans flash.
 If you are upgrading from an iPad 2 (which I highly recommend) or an iPad 3 (which I partially recommend), carrying cases will work across all three models with rare exception.
+You may want to check out the Esr iPad Case review for a thin and lightweight case.

 Another major improvement is Wi-Fi strength, which in my experience has been one of the most troubling parts of the iPad before the iPad 4.
 In low Wi-Fi signal areas, the iPad regularly dropped the connection.
 This made even buffering streaming video a nightmare.
 The iPad 4 has a much better Wi-Fi antenna that improves the signal strength up to 33% in my tests, though unlike tablets like the Amazon Kindle Fire HD it still uses a single antenna.
 This means that the iPad 4 will have a better signal when held in a certain direction.